Ontario Power of Sale Rules – Get Help Now!

 Statutory power of sale

-Statutory power of sale rules applies when there is no power of sale provision included in the mortgage terms.
+The statutory power of sale rules applies when there is no power of sale provision included in the mortgage terms.
 In a statutory power of sale, the borrower must be in default for a minimum of three months.
 After 3 months, the lender is able to initiate legal proceedings.

 Once the borrower receives notice of a power of sale, they have 45 days in which they can redeem the mortgage.
 This gives the borrower the opportunity to catch up on any outstanding mortgage arrears.
-If the homeowner is unable to pay back the mortgage arrears, the lender can then sell their home.
+If the homeowner is unable to pay back the mortgage arrears, the lender can then sell the home.

 What does it cost in Ontario?